ress059/ecu/doc/hsm_h/index.rst

         const struct ecu_hsm_state *const parent;
     };

-- **entry()** is an optional function that executes when the state is first entered.
+- **entry()** is an optional function that executes when this state is first entered.
   Set to :ecudoxygen:`ECU_HSM_STATE_ENTRY_UNUSED` if unused.
-- **exit()** is an optional function that executes when the state is exited.
+- **exit()** is an optional function that executes when this state is exited.
   Set to :ecudoxygen:`ECU_HSM_STATE_EXIT_UNUSED` if unused.
-- **initial()** applies only for composite states.
-This is called when the HSM transitions into this composite state.
-The user must transition to a state lower in the hierarchy.
+- **initial()** is a mandatory function for composite states.
+Otherwise this must be set to :ecudoxygen:`ECU_HSM_STATE_INITIAL_UNUSED` for leaf states.
+Executes if this state is a composite and the HSM transitions into it.
+An initial transition to a state lower in the hierarchy is taken.
-  This should only be set to :ecudoxygen:`ECU_HSM_STATE_INITIAL_UNUSED` for leaf states.
 - **handler()** is a mandatory function that executes when the HSM is running in this state.
-  Returns true if the dispatched event was handled.
+  Processes dispatched events and returns true if the event was handled.
 Returns false if the event should be propagated up the state hierarchy.
 - **parent** is this state's parent.
-All states must have a parent be another user-defined state or :ecudoxygen:`ECU_HSM_TOP_STATE`.
+All states must have its parent be another user-defined state or :ecudoxygen:`ECU_HSM_TOP_STATE`.

 The contents are const-qualified, forcing every state to be created at compile-time